jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/partners/santander/index.md

 ---

 [Santander Technologies](https://www.santandertech.page/)
-is a company with Colombian and Salvadoran roots, whose mission is to be able to offer Solutions through the implementation of Technologies Innovators in the area of Health, Education and Cybersecurity.
+is a company with Colombian and Salvadoran roots whose mission is to offer solutions by implementing innovative technologies in neuroscience, health and education.
+They provide consulting in learning analytics, big data-driven decision making, e-commerce and educational robotics, among other methods.